celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 #### validRCC

-Returns true if the round change contains at least 2f+1 and no more than 3f+1 round changes that match the given height and have a round greater or equal than the given round and either have a valid prepared certificate or no prepared certificate.
-If any round change certificates have a prepared certificate, then there must exist one with greater than or equal round to all the others and with a value of V.
+Returns true if the round change contains at least 2f+1 and no more than 3f+1 round changes for the current height, with a round greater or equal to the desired round and either have a valid prepared certificate or no prepared certificate.
+If any round change certificates have a prepared certificate, then there must exist one with round greater than or equal to all the others and with a value of V.

 ```
-validRCC(H, R, V, RCC) {
+validRCC(V, RCC) {
-  M ← { m<RoundChange, Hm , Rm, PC> ∈ RCC : Hm = H && Rm >= R && (PC = nil || validPC(PC)) }
+  M ← { m<RoundChange, Hm , Rm, PC> ∈ RCC : Hm = Hc && Rm >= Rd && (PC = nil || validPC(PC)) }
-  N ← { m<RoundChange, Hm , Rm, PC> ∈ M : PC != nil }
+  N ← { m<RoundChange, * , *, PC> ∈ M : PC != nil }
   if |N| > 0 {
     return 2f+1 <= |M| <= 3f+1 &&
     ∃ m<RoundChange, *, *, Pcm> ∈ N : validPC(PCm) && PCValue(PCm) = V && ∀ n<RoundChange, * , *, PCn> ∈ N != m : PCRound(PCm) >= PCRound(PCn)